rami3l/pacaptr/README.md

 Coming from `Arch Linux` to `macOS`, I really like the idea of having an automated version of [Pacman Rosetta] for making common package managing tasks less of a travail thanks to the concise `pacman` syntax.

-That's why I decided to take inspiration from the existing `sh`-based [icy/pacapt] to make a new CLI tool in Rust for better portability (especially for Windows) and easier maintenance.
+That's why I decided to take inspiration from the existing `sh`-based [icy/pacapt] to make a new CLI tool in Rust for better portability (especially for Windows and macOS) and easier maintenance.

 ## Supported Package Managers